A Hub for Wilderness Research

 To learn more and/or make a reservation, contact Opal Creek’s Program Director, Megan Selvig at

-We look forward to supporting your research at the Opal Creek Research Station and advancing our collective understanding of forest recovery and resilience.
+We look forward to supporting your research at the Opal Creek Field Station and advancing our collective understanding of forest recovery and resilience.